Note from Steve Kaye about Keep Your Cat Safe

 Some of my friends aren’t so lucky.
 They’re outdoor cats.

-They have bad problems.
+These cats have bad problems.

 They have problems that shouldn’t happen to a dog.